longlin10086/resume/resume.typ

         tr: [2019.09 - 2023.06],
         bl: [Bachelor’s Degree in Computer Science and Technology], )[
-        - GPA: 3.84/4.00.
-Awarded the *National Scholarship* 2022 and named *Outstanding Graduate of BUAA*.
+        - GPA 3.84/4.00.
+Awarded the *National Scholarship* 2022 (top 0.2% national-wide) and *Outstanding Graduate of BUAA*.
         - Won *the First Prize* in the #link("https://compiler.educg.net")[NSCSCC Compilation System Design Competition] 2021, ranking 2nd overall.
         - Teaching Assistant for _Programming in Practice_ (Fall 2020), _Object-oriented Design and Construction_ (Fall 2021, Spring 2022).
     ]